ovgu-ailab/lgm2025/index.md

 ### Course Content

 The course will first focus on understanding and applying shallow and deep energy-based models as a particular type of generative models.
 Furthermore, the course will cover more recent generative models, like Variational Autoencoders (VAEs), Generative Adversarial Networks (GANs), Autoregressive Models, Diffusion Models, and more.
-For implementation, we will use Python and TensorFlow.
+For implementation, we will use Python and Pytorch.

 This course requires active participation as it follows a "flipped classroom" design.
 You will prepare for contents before the class using selected text book chapters or recent publications.
 The in-class time will be used for discussions and for strengthening the understanding.